princesszelda94/PiSynthesisLog/README.md

 <strong><h1>15th to 19th September</h1></strong><p>
 <ul>
     <li>This week we discussed on whatsapp, the project we would be doing.
 We decided
-    to choose the same project that we started working on for Software Engineering 1. </li>
+    to choose the same project that we started working on for Software Engineering 1 and HackAgainstHunger. </li>
     <li>We talked about:</li>
     <ul>
         <li>The importance of getting stakeholders</li>